Many neighborly polytopes and oriented matroids: Comparing and combining the constructions

-\begin{remark} The fact that $\cE\subsetneq\cG$ implies that in some sense Gale sewing generalizes ordinary sewing.
-However, it is not true that Theorem~\ref{thm:shemersewing} is a consequence of Theorem~\ref{thm:thethm}, because there are neighborly matroids that have universal flags but are not in $\cG$.
-Hence one can sew on them but they cannot be treated with Proposition~\ref{prop:Mk=Pkstar}.
-This will become clear in Section~\ref{sec:nonrealizable}, where both constructions are needed. \end{remark}
+\begin{remark} The fact that $\cE\subsetneq\cG$ implies that in some sense Gale Sewing generalizes ordinary (Extended) Sewing.
+However, it is not true that the Extended Sewing Theorem~\ref{thm:shemersewing} is a consequence of the Gale Sewing Theorem~\ref{thm:thethm}, because there are neighborly matroids that have universal flags but are not in~$\cG$.
+Hence one can sew on them but they cannot be treated with Theorem~\ref{thm:cOsubsetcG}.
+This will become clear in Section~\ref{sec:nonrealizable}, where we work with $\cM^{10}_{425}$, a non-realizable neighborly matroid that has universal flags.
+Since Gale Sewing (Construction~\ref{constr:cG}) only builds realizable matroids, this matroid is not in $\cG$ and yet one can sew on it.
+This shows why both constructions are needed. \end{remark}